anoopsarkar/nlp-class/hw2.md

 In addition, each group member should write down a short description of what they did for this homework in `answer/README.username`.

-Make sure that your have updated your GitLab repository with your submission source code.

 ### Upload to Coursys

 Go to `Homework 2` on Coursys and do a group submission: